 Care system (“prise en charge”) for unaccompanied children regardless of status

 The term unaccompanied child has no explicit definition in French law.
-The protection of these young people is therefore based on the notion of children at risk, as outlined in French legal provisions on child protection, which is applicable regardless of nationality or the status of an asylum seeker.
+The protection of young persons is therefore based on the notion of children at risk, as outlined in French legal provisions on child protection, which is applicable regardless of nationality or the status of an asylum seeker.
 Local authorities (Départements / Conseils généraux) are in charge of children at risk so they have to protect unaccompanied children in France.
 It is therefore difficult to obtain an overview of the situation for unaccompanied children at national level.
 The Ministry of Justice has been in charge of the coordination of this issue at national level since 2010, but its role is limited in practice to the distribution of children between local authorities.

 Protection measures are usually initiated by children who turn to NGOs or judges for help.
 There is no specific procedure in place for identifying unaccompanied children.
 When they go to the Prefecture in order to lodge an asylum application, the authorities verify only whether a legal guardian is present or not.
 If not, a legal representative to support and represent the child in asylum procedures (ad hoc administrator) should be appointed (see Legal Representation of Unaccompanied Children).